unalterable/simulator/Readme.md

 # Simulator Platform:

-This is a simple abstract simulator module, created to be a good platform on which to run custom simulations.
+This is a simple abstract simulator module, created to be an easy-to-use platform on which to run customised simulations on customised data sets.
 Documentation for the Agent implementation found in [agent_simulation.md](agent_simulation.md).

 * Language: basic Java 6.
 * TDD: 100% test coverage on all units: JUnit, Mockito